velipso/sink/docs/embedding.md

 The current working directory (or `null`/`NULL`).
 This must be an absolute path.

-This is used when a script includes or embeds a relative path, in order to construct an aboslute path.
+This is used when a script includes or embeds a relative path, in order to construct an absolute path.

 ### `posix`